NVIDIA/DL4AGX/AV-Solutions/uniad_tensorrt/README.md

 In order to prepare data used for exporting to ONNX and inference with TensorRT, please follow the instructions at [Data Preparation](./documents/data_prep.md) to prepare the data for the project.
 For preparing training data, please refer to the instructions from [UniAD](https://github.com/OpenDriveLab/UniAD/blob/main/docs/DATA_PREP.md).

 ### Model Training and Exportation <a name="uniad_tiny_train_export"></a>
 For efficiency when deploying a UniAD model on DRIVE platform, we trained a tiny version of UniAD(`UniAD-tiny`), with a smaller ResNet backbone and reduced image size & bev size.
 After training, the model needs to be exported from Pytorch to ONNX format.
-Please see [UniAD-tiny Traning and Exportation](./documents/train_export.md) for details.
+Please see [Model Training and Exportation](./documents/train_export.md) for details.

 ### Inference Application <a name="inference_app"></a>